 Get to know your food

 You have to know how to hold’em.
 Choosing the ‘right’ fruit and vegetables is just as important.
 Learn how to pick the perfect apple or pear, or whatever it is you’re buying.
 Most produce are easy to tell, but some are more difficult than others.
 After throwing away many bad apples in the past, I think I’ve got it pretty down pat to picking the perfect apple.
-And regardless what many sites say, I’ve found colour really has no bearing on the apple’s quality.
+And regardless of what many sites say, I’ve found colour really has no bearing on the apple’s quality.
 It really all comes down to the skin and its texture.
 The degree of roughness depends on the variety, but it should never feel slick or moist to the touch in any way.
 Pineapple is another one we’ve learned to pick right.
 To test its ripeness, first make sure it smells like a ripe pineapple, then try tugging on one of the center leaves from the top of the pineapple.
 If it lifts easily, then you have yourself a winner!

 You have to know where to store’em.
-One of the best tips I got on storing produce, was to store them away like your grocery store would.
+One of the best tips I got on storing produce, was to store them away as your grocery store would.
 In other words, if the store doesn’t refrigerate their tomatoes, why would you?
 Keeping asparagus in a small cup of water will ensure they will last longer and root vegetables like potatoes, beets, onions and garlic are best kept in a cool, dark place.
 TheKitchn.com has a great guide to storing all your other fruits and vegetables.

 Clear the clearance shelves

 I’m not talking shampoos or paper products here — many grocery stores sell carts full of food that are about to expire in a day or two.
-Food items like breads, bananas, tomatoes, etc at often a 50% markdown!
+Food items like bread, bananas, tomatoes, etc at often a 50% markdown!
 We keep an eye out for these, and for food items that we know we’re going to use up soon, or that freeze well.
 For example, bread can last weeks in the freezer and be perfectly fine.
 Or we’ll buy a bunch of ripe bananas to make a cheap and delicious loaf of banana bread.

 You had me at meat